xnought/xnought/README.md

-Learning things at Oregon State University.
+Learning at Oregon State University.